jinyus/dart_beacon/packages/state_beacon/README.md

 final nextAge = await age.next(); // returns 21 after 1 second
 ```

+## Quick Wrapping:

+This are extension methods that allow you to quickly wrap a beacon with another beacon.

+NB: These cannot be chained.

 ### mybeacon.buffer():

 Returns a [Beacon.bufferedCount](#beaconbufferedcount) that wraps this beacon.